 Students who drive to school must follow all legal requirements.
 Parking is available on the street.
 Students are not permitted to have other students in their vehicles or access their vehicles during school hours.
 Student transportation is a parent's responsibility, and the school is not responsible if students drive other people without parental consent.
 Students are expected to follow their parents' arrangements for transportation, and the school is not responsible for checking how students arrive or leave.
-Students will take the bus, taxi, or school van to organized school activities.
+Students will take the bus to organized school activities, such as field trips, to ensure the group stays together.